No training / finetuning

 Long answer

-What we currently do at ClauseBase, and will even extend in the future, is to allow you to store your legal data on our platform, and then feed a subset of that data to Microsoft’s GPT-4 engine as part of the prompt that gets submitted to GPT-4.
+What we currently do at ClauseBase, and will even extend in the future, is to allow you to store your legal data on our platform, and then feed a subset of that data to the LLM engine as part of the prompt that gets submitted.

-This process of "prompt engineering", where we selectively feed data to GPT-4 through text in a prompt, is technically completely different than “training a model” (or its lightweight alternative of "finetuning").
+This process of "prompt engineering", where we selectively feed data to the LLM through text in a prompt, is technically completely different than “training a model” (or its lightweight alternative of "finetuning").

-• Prompt feeding does not leave any "residue" at the LLM: once the answer is returned by GPT-4, Microsoft essentially guarantees that GPT-4 will forget about the prompt it was fed.
+Prompt feeding does not leave any "residue" at the LLM: once the answer is returned by the LLM, the LLM will immediately forget this answer and the information fed into it, due to the technical way in which an LLM operates (i.e., adding information to an LLM requires retraining or finetuning; an LLM does not have any short-term memory).
+In addition, the LLM vendor essentially guarantees that the LLM will forget about the prompt it was fed.
 Conversely, the very goal of model training & finetuning is to create a new, permanent file (a "model").

-• Prompt feeding puts the end-user in control: it only happens when the end-user asks a question from GPT-4, and then requires the end-user to make a selection, so that only a subset of all data is being fed to GPT-4.
+Prompt feeding puts the end-user in control: it only happens when the end-user asks a question from the LLM, and then requires the end-user to make a selection, so that only a subset of all data is being fed to the LLM.
 Conversely, model training & finetuning works silently in the background, takes all existing data, and digests a trained model from this.

 Read more